-The Water Ambassador Program is a water education program serving the region since 2009.
-Currently managed by the South Metro Water Supply Authority, the program’s aim is to empower students to make wise choices about how they use water.
+The Water Ambassador Program is a water education program serving the south Denver Metro Area since 2009.
+The program empowers students to make wise choices about how they use water.
 All participants complete the program understanding that:

 - Water is a precious and limited resource